The Google Play Store may have millions of different apps, but it doesn’t always have what I want.

 or…What files can you sideload?

-The most common thing you’ll want to do, and probably what led you here in the first place, is to sideload APK (Android aPlication pacKage) files.
+The most common thing you’ll want to do, and probably what led you here in the first place, is to sideload APK (Android application package) files.
 As I said in the beginning, the Google Play Store puts restrictions on what apps you can see and download.

 Personally, I’d like to decide for myself what I can and cannot put on my own device.